alpyen/fpga-mediaplayer/README.md

 ## HDL
 - Implement the Memory Driver
-  - Implement SPI flash model
   - Implement the interface to the control unit
-  - Implement the SPI communication with the flash chip
 - Implement the Audio Driver
 - Implement the Video Driver
 - Implement the Control Unit